Cavity Born-Oppenheimer Coupled Cluster Theory: Towards Electron Correlation in the Vibrational Strong Light-Matter Coupling Regime: Results and Discussion

 \subsection{Cavity-modified Reaction Barriers}

 The Menshutkin reaction between pyridine and CH$_3$Br in gas phase is characterized by reactant, transition state and product species as shown in Fig.\ref{fig.menshutkin_cavity}.
-The reaction exhibits a product less stable than reactants in the gas phase scenario that becomes significantly stabilized in the presence of solvent effects.\cite{turan2022}
+In the gas phase scenario, the reaction exhibits a product electronically less stable than reactants, which is significantly stabilized in the presence of solvent effects.\cite{turan2022}

 In a first step, we compare CRP-HF/aug-cc-pVDZ and self-consistent CRP-CCSD/aug-cc-pVDZ results for light-matter coupling strength, $g_0=0.03\sqrt{E_h}/ea_0$, in line with earlier work\cite{fischer2024ir,fischer2024}.
 We chose an energy convergence threshold of $\Delta\mathcal{V}_\mathrm{min}=10^{-7}\,E_h$ for self-consistent CRP-CCSD calculations in agreement with the underlying CCSD parameter.
-In Tab.\ref{tab.activation_menshutkin}, we show the activation energy, $\Delta_a(\lambda)$, and the product energy, $\Delta_p(\lambda)$, both relative to the reactants for different cavity mode polarizations, $\lambda$.
+In Tab.\ref{tab.activation_menshutkin}, we show activation and product energies, $\Delta_a(\lambda)$ and $\Delta_p(\lambda)$, for different cavity mode polarizations, $\lambda$.

-At the mean-field level, we find relatively small changes due to a presence of the cavity field with magnitudes increasing in agreement with the trend of polarizability tensor eigenvalues.
-When we take into account electron correlation, cavity-induced modifications are especially pronounced along the $z$-axis with a barrier reduction of approximately $2.4\,\text{kcal/mol}$.
-For all three molecular species, we found the CRP-CCSD algorithm to converge within one ($x$-axis) to four iterations, where more iterations are required to converge the energy in case of a $z$-polarized cavity mode responsible for stronger light-matter interaction effects.
+At the mean-field level (CRP-RHF), we find relatively small changes due to a presence of the cavity field with magnitudes increasing with cavity polarization direction in agreement with the trend of polarizability tensor eigenvalues.
+In presence of electron correlation (CRP-CCSD), cavity-induced modifications are especially pronounced along the $z$-axis with a barrier reduction of approximately $2.4\,\text{kcal/mol}$.
+For all three molecular species, we observe the CRP-CCSD algorithm to converge within one to four iterations, where more iterations are required to converge the energy in case of a $z$-polarized cavity mode responsible for stronger light-matter interaction effects.

-Moreover, we find all three lCRP-CCSD schemes to exhibit only minor deviations from the self-consistent CRP-CCSD energy (\textit{cf.} Tab.\ref{tab.comparison_activation_menshutkin}, Appendix \ref{subsec.energy_details}).
-Accordingly, already the mean-field lCRP-CCSD approach (\textit{cf.} first line, Tab.\ref{tab.lin_lagrange_amplitude}) provides excellent estimates of cavity-induced electronic energy modifications for the Menshutkin reaction in the single-molecule limit.
+Moreover, we find all three lCRP-CCSD schemes to exhibit only minor deviations from the self-consistent CRP-CCSD energy (\textit{cf.} Tab.\ref{tab.comparison_activation_menshutkin}, Appendix \ref{subsec.energy_details}), which provide excellent estimates of cavity-induced electronic energy modifications for the Menshutkin reaction in the single-molecule limit.
 Due to the hierarchical nature of CRP-CCSD and its linearised variants, this methodology provides a systematic route to systematically addressing the relevance of correlation effects on the stationary cavity coordinate for different molecular systems.